 How strange in the meantime the once widespread doctrine of the canonists had become to the busy England of the eighteenth century may be seen by the manner in which Bentham could treat the subject, towards the end of that century, in his Defence of Usury, 1787.
 He no longer thinks of seriously attempting to justify the taking of interest.
-The arguments of the ancient writers and of the canonists are only mentioned to afford welcome matter for witty remarks, and Aristotle, as the discoverer of the argument of the sterility of money, is bantered in the words: "As fate would have it, that great philosopher, with all his industry and all his penetration, notwithstanding the great number of pieces of money that had passed through his hands (more perhaps than ever passed through the hands of philosopher before or since), and notwithstanding the enormous pains he had bestowed on the subject of generation, had never been able to discover in any piece of money any organs for generating any other such piece."
+The

-Inquiry into the Principles of Political Economy, 1767, vol. ii. book iv. part

-i. chap. iv. p.
+1 Inquiry into the Principles of Political Economy, 1767, vol. ii. book iv. part i. chap. iv. p.
 117.

-i' Of Interest," Essays, part. ii. chap. iv.
+2 "Of Interest," Essays, part. ii. chap. iv.

-Ibid. passim.
+3 Ibid. passim.